It’s lovely to see you

-Welcome to Adventures in Products by me, Julia Chanteray, your trusted guide to productising what you do to create a more profitable and sustainable business.
+Welcome to Adventures in Products by me, Julia Chanteray, your trusted guide to productising what you do and break free of the trap of trading time for money.

 You can find out more about my mission with Adventures in Products over here.
 But let’s talk about you right now.

 Let’s see if you’re up for an adventure

 The people I work with are experts in what they do.
 This isn’t their first rodeo.
 They’ve often studied hard to build their knowledge and built up years of experience.
 They’re able to build successful product-based businesses because they’ve developed their own way of thinking, a unique way of doing things.

 Some of what you do might be called magic.
 You might not call it magic.
 To you, it’s not magic or rocket science; it’s just what you do for clients.
 But you take pride in what you do, and you’re clear that you’ve got something unique that helps the people you work with.